Is it safe to smoke before surgery? This is a common question that many people have when they are scheduled to undergo a surgical procedure.

 But cosmetic surgery and smoking tobacco do not mix.

-Keep reading to discover why smoking is bad for your health as a cosmetic surgery patient.
+Keep reading to discover why smoking harms your health as a cosmetic surgery patient.

 You’ll also find a few helpful tips to help you quit smoking cigarettes for good.